Gibbard's theorem: Simple majority vote

 If there are only 2 possible outcomes, a game form may be strategyproof and not dictatorial.
 For example, it is the case of the simple majority vote: each voter casts a ballot for her most-liked alternative (among the two possible outcomes), and the alternative with most votes is declared the winner.
 This game form is strategyproof because it is always optimal to vote for one's most-liked alternative (unless one is indifferent between them).
 However, it is clearly not dictatorial.
 Many other game forms are strategyproof and not dictatorial: for example, assume that the alternative $a$ wins if it gets two thirds of the votes, and $b$ wins otherwise.

 A game form showing that the converse does not hold

 Consider the following game form.
 Voter 1 can vote for a candidate of her choice, or she can abstain.
 In the first case, the specified candidate is automatically elected.
 Otherwise, the other voters use a classic voting rule, for example the Borda count.
 This game form is clearly dictatorial, because voter 1 can impose the result.
 However, it is not strategyproof: the other voters face the same issue of strategic voting as in the usual Borda count.
 Thus, Gibbard's theorem is an implication and not an equivalence.

+Extensions

+Gibbard's 1978 theorem states that a nondeterministic voting method is only strategyproof if it's a mixture of unilateral and duple rules.
+For instance, the rule that flips a coin and chooses a random dictator if the coin lands on heads, or chooses the pairwise winner between two random candidates if the coin lands on tails, is strategyproof.
+Nondeterministic methods have been devised that approximate the results of deterministic methods while being strategyproof.